How does EV charger installation work

 Frequently Asked Questions

-Do I need to upgrade my electrical panel for an EV charger?
+Do I need a permit for an EV charger installation?

 Can I install an EV charger myself?